Planting lettuce facts

 - Interplanting – planting between rows or within the row of later-maturing crops like tomatoes, broccoli, and brussels sprouts – is a space-saving practice.

-- Floating row covers are useful in promoting rapid growth in the early spring and minimizing slug and other pest feeding.
+- Row covers are useful in promoting rapid growth in the early spring and minimizing slug and other pest feeding.

 - Shade cloth can help to protect summer-grown lettuce from direct sunlight and high temperatures.